Predator Free Wellington

 Installing a tracking tunnel

-Place the ink card inside the tunnel.
-Put some peanut butter on the central ink pad and leave out for a couple of days.
+Place an ink card inside a plastic tunnel.
+Put some peanut butter in the middle of the card and leave it out for a couple of days.
 The Kiwi Conservation Club has a great guide on how to build your own tracking tunnel.

 Identifying tracks